brokechubb/Jakey/docs/MEMORY_SYSTEM.md

 ## How It Works

-The memory system operates on two levels:
+The memory system operates on two levels with unified backend support:

 1. **Automatic Integration**: Stored memories are automatically included in the system prompt for context
 2. **Tool-based Storage**: The AI can use the `remember_user_info` tool to store new information
 3. **Manual Storage**: Users can use the `%remember` command to store information
+4. **Unified Backend**: Automatic failover between SQLite and MCP memory servers for reliability

 ## Usage